Infertility Treatment and Services

 Embryo Storage

-Upon completion of your IVF treatment, any remaining embryos will need to be stored for your possible future use.
+Upon completion of your IVF treatment, any remaining embryos will need to be stored for your possible future use (or donation once your family building has completed).
 Cryopreserved or frozen embryos can potentially remain for an indefinite period of time at FTC’s cryobank.

 Donor Egg